ujjwal-9/blog/_posts/2021-01-05-CT-Brain-Anatomy.md

 # Final Words

 These are notes to me which helped me remember this anatomy.
-I follwed learn by writing methodology here.
-Many things are missed here please follow medical resources for that.
+I followed learn by writing methodology here.
+Many things are missed, here please follow medical resources for that.

 ---
 Please follow [Radiology-Masterclass FB Page](https://www.facebook.com/pages/Radiology-Masterclass/105315179515082)

-Thanks